learning-zone/javascript-basics/README.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-## Q 13.7.
-How do you create an object with prototype?
+## Q. How do you create an object with prototype?

 The `Object.create()` method is used to create a new object with the specified prototype object and properties. i.e, It uses existing object as the prototype of the newly created object.
 It returns a new object with the specified prototype object and properties.